varunon9/amp4email/README.md

 ### Step 2: Configure sender details

-1. Edit your gmail accoint details in `config.js` file (create in step 1)
+1. Edit your gmail accoint details in `config.js` file (created in step 1)
 2. Make sure that you have enabled less secure settings to your gmail account details (you can disable it after testing)
 3. Visit https://myaccount.google.com/lesssecureapps?utm_source=google-account&utm_medium=web for enabling less secure apps settings